Steel Push Piers

 What Are The Different Uses and Applications Of Steel Push Piers?

 Steel push piers are used to transfer loads from the soil near the surface to deeper, more stable soil that is more suitable for load bearing.
 They are mostly used to underpin settling foundations.

 Each of our patented foundation pier systems is installed by our team of professional foundation repair experts.
 These high-strength push pier systems use the exclusive ECP manifold lifting system which allows for a gentle and precise control over lifting or stabilizing your home’s foundation.

 Steel push piers are driven individually and the entire structure works as the reaction.
 A friction reduction collar is then attached to the lead section of the galvanized pier pipe.
 This collar creates an opening in the soil that has a larger diameter than the pier pipe.
 This dramatically reduces the skin friction on the pier pipe as it is driven into the soil.
 This allows the installer to load test and verify that the pier has encountered firm bearing rock that is suitable to support the load.
 High-pressure hydraulic jacks are placed at multiple locations which reduce the load on each push pier.
 Then these hydraulic jacks are connected to a manifold system to provide a synchronized lift.

 ECP push piers, or resistance piers, have been designed and engineered to provide minimal disturbance to your home.
-Matthews Wall Anchor & Waterproofing Services’ foundation push piers are installed by one of our professional foundation repair crews who is fully trained to provide you with the best underpinning results.
+Matthews Wall Anchor & Waterproofing Services’ foundation push piers are installed by one of our professional foundation repair crews.
 Each of our ECP push pier systems is available in both black steel and galvanized steel, which allows for long-term strength and corrosion resistance.
 All of our pier systems are installed year-round with a 25-year manufacturer’s warranty, as well as coming with our own performance and installation warranty.